Pain in the foot

 Pain in the foot when walking

-Wear and tear on the bone structure of your foot is one of the most common triggers of pain in your foot that plagues you when you walk.
-The pulling or stabbing pain is especially noticeable when you start walking.
-In addition, already described causes such as deformities, hallux valgus, fatigue fractures or tarsal tunnel syndrome can be behind your complaints.
-For a more precise determination, the localization of the complaints is indispensable.
+Signs of wear and tear on the bone structure of your foot are among the most common causes of pain in your foot that torment you when walking.
+The pulling or stabbing pain mainly occurs when you start walking.
+In addition, previously described causes such as misalignments, hallux valgusfatigue fractures or tarsal tunnel syndrome may be behind your symptoms.
+Localization of the pain is essential for a more precise diagnosis.

 Pain in the foot when walking and jogging

-Pain in the foot after jogging is usually due to overuse of muscles and tendons.
-The tibial nerve can also be irritated by muscles that swell due to jogging.
-If this is the case, you should refrain from jogging for the time being and consult a doctor.
-He or she can advise you on how to proceed.
+Pain in the foot after jogging is usually caused by overloading the muscles and tendons.
+The tibial nerve nerve can also be irritated by muscles that swell as a result of jogging.
+If this is the case, you should refrain from jogging for the time being and ideally consult a doctor.
+They can advise you on how to proceed.

 Pain like electric shocks in the foot